mjobuda/damascus-tools/README.md

 # Damascus tools

+Handcrafted Tools from the orient.
-A collection of ancient tools using nanotechnology
+A fine collection of ancient nanotechnologies.
+Use as you wish and come next week for more!

 ## Tools for Fe.
 Monorepo.
 Check the philosophy of the project.